 If you’re sending bulk email using a specialized email software, the reply-to address you’ve configured may not match the sending address the software uses.

-For more detailed information, see How to Set Up SPF Records Using Clickback MAIL.
+For more detailed information, see How to Set Up SPF Records Using Clickback.

 DKIM (DomainKeys Identified Mail) is a more complicated topic.
 In a nutshell, it’s a protocol designed to detect forged sender addresses (email spoofing).
 It attaches a digital signature (which is linked to the domain name) to the outgoing email message.